Qu Dongyu

 Qu Dongyu (屈冬玉 (Qū Dōngyù); born October 29, 1963) is a Chinese diplomat who took up office as the ninth Director-General of the Food and Agriculture Organization (FAO) of the United Nations on 1 August 2019.
 He is the first Chinese national to head the Organization.
 Qu won the nomination on the first round of voting at the 41st FAO Conference on 23 June 2019, obtaining 108 of the 191 votes cast by the 194 member countries.
-He is married, with one daughter.

 Early life and education

 Qu was born in Yongzhou, Hunan, China in October 1963.
-He trained to become a biologist, gaining a bachelor's degree from Hunan Agricultural University, a Master's in plant breeding and genetics from the Chinese Academy of Agricultural Sciences, and a Doctorate in Agricultural and Environmental Sciences from the University of Wageningen, Netherlands.
+He trained to become a biologist, gaining a bachelor's degree from Hunan Agricultural University, a Master's degree in plant breeding and genetics from the Chinese Academy of Agricultural Sciences, and a Doctorate in Agricultural and Environmental Sciences from the University of Wageningen, Netherlands in 1986.
+He joined the Chinese Communist Party the same year.

 Career

+From 2001 to 2011 he was vice president of the Chinese Academy of Agricultural Sciences.
+Qu Dongyu contributed to the sequencing of the potato genome through his role (Principal Investigator) in the Potato Genome Sequencing Consortium, at the Chinese Institute of Vegetables & Flowers, Chinese Academy of Agricultural Sciences.
+The research took six years and found that the potato contains about 39,000 genes.

+Qu Dongyu received the World Potato Congress Industry Award, as part of a team in 2006.

-From 2001 to 2011 he was Vice President of the Chinese Academy of Agricultural Sciences.
-Between 2011 and 2015 he served as vice-chair of the Ningxia Hui Autonomous Region in China and in 2015 he became Vice-Minister of the Ministry of Agriculture and Rural Affairs, where he was involved in promoting international collaboration with organizations such as FAO and Centre for Agriculture and Bioscience International.
+Between 2011 and 2015 he served as vice-chair of the Ningxia Hui Autonomous Region in China and in 2015 he became vice-minister of the Ministry of Agriculture and Rural Affairs, where he was involved in promoting international collaboration with organizations such as FAO and Centre for Agriculture and Bioscience International.

+In 2013, Qu Dongyu co-authored research into genetic resistance of potatoes to late blight.